LoganDSPrice/teachersmanual-test/how-to-write-tests.md

 end
 ```

+This also allows for tailoring copy more instructively to each individual spec, rather than shoehorning it to fit a DRYer structure.

 ### Hints

 You can add a hint to each spec to give students just-in-time help even when we aren't standing next time them.
 This is next-level rubber-ducky stuff.